connormclaud/WebsiteAvailabilityMonitor/README.md

 ## Website Checker
 The website checker is responsible for periodically checking the target websites and collecting the HTTP response time, status code, and optionally checking the returned page contents for a specified regex pattern.
 This component is designed to be easily extensible, allowing for the addition of new checks and metrics in the future.

-## Kafka Producer
-The Kafka producer receives the results of the website checks and sends the data to a Kafka topic.
+The Kafka producer the results of the website checks and sends the data to a Kafka topic.
 This component is designed to be highly performant and fault-tolerant, ensuring that the data is reliably sent to the Kafka topic even in the event of network issues or other errors.

 ## Kafka Consumer
 The Kafka consumer listens for messages on the Kafka topic and writes the data to an PostgreSQL database.
 This component is designed to handle a large number of checks and efficiently write the data to the database, ensuring data integrity and performance.